Anisotropic vortex motion and two-dimensional superconducting transition

-\textit{Critical Field.}--- We begin by examining the superconducting transition under a magnetic field at a fixed temperature.
+\textit{Critical Field.}--- We begin by examining the finite-field mixed-state case, namely, the superconducting transition under a magnetic field at a fixed temperature.
 When the superconductor enters the mixed state, a vortex lattice forms.
 The vortex density is given by $n_v=B/\Phi_0$, where $B$ is the spatially averaged magnetic induction.
 For extreme type-II superconductors, $B$ is approximately equal to $H$ over a broad range of fields within the mixed state \cite{tinkham1996introduction}.
-In addition to the Lorentz force, vortex motion is influenced by several other forces \cite{tinkham1996introduction,PhysRevB.98.054510,zwanzig2001nonequilibrium,kopnin2001theory}.
+In addition to the Lorentz force, vortex motion is influenced by several other forces~\cite{tinkham1996introduction,PhysRevB.98.054510,zwanzig2001nonequilibrium,kopnin2001theory}.
 When a current flows through the system, it exerts a Lorentz force on the vortex, given by $\mathbf{F}_L=\mathbf{J}\times\mathbf{z}\Phi_0/c$, where $\mathbf{J}$ is the current density.
 Additionally, the vortex at position $\mathbf{r}$ experiences a viscous drag force $-\eta\, d \mathbf{r}/dt$ and a random fluctuation force $\sqrt{2\eta k_BT}\boldsymbol{\sigma}(t)$, where $T$ is the temperature and $\boldsymbol{\sigma}(t)$ is a white noise term.
 The viscous coefficient is related to the normal core of the vortex. $\eta = \Phi_0^2/(2\pi \xi^2 c^2\rho_n)$, where $\xi$ is the coherence length and $\rho_n$ is the resistivity in the normal state.
 Furthermore, the interaction force between vortices becomes significant, particularly at high vortex densities.
 This force is given by $\mathbf{F}_{vv}(\mathbf{r}_i-\mathbf{r}_j)=\frac{\Phi_0^2 d}{8\pi^2\lambda^3}K_1(r_{ij}/\lambda)\frac{\mathbf{r}_i-\mathbf{r}_j}{r_{ij}}$, where $d$ is the thickness of the sample film, $\lambda$ is the penetration length, $r_{ij}=|\mathbf{r}_i-\mathbf{r}_j|$, and $K_1$ is the first-order modified Bessel function of the second kind.
 We also emphasize the role of the pinning force.
 To simplify the analysis, we employ a periodic pinning potential in our model, as illustrated in Fig.~\ref{fig2}(a).
 This potential tends to trap vortices within its valleys, thereby reducing resistance.
 Specifically, the pinning potential in the two-dimensional model is expressed as $U(\mathbf{r})=U_x\cos(\frac{2\pi}{L}x) + U_y\cos(\frac{2\pi}{L}y)$, where $\mathbf{r}=(x,y)$, $L$ represents the periodic length, and $U_x$, $U_y$ are the barrier heights along the two respective directions, set to different values to introduce anisotropy.
+The neglect of transverse force terms is discussed in Sec.~IV of the Supplemental Material~\cite{Supplement}.
 By balancing all relevant forces, we arrive at the Langevin equation describing the motion of the vortex lattice